recitalAI/ragtime-projects/google_nq/README.md

 <img src="img/2024-03-31_google_nq_incorrect_quest_9.png">

 We see that the fact n°4 is not found and is considered an hallucination instead (the red question mark).
 Indeed, the term "mitosis" is used in the answer, but is not present in the fact n°4.
 In this case, the mistake happened during the fact generation since it has omitted the term "mitosis".
-We can add it in the fact n°4 definition in the spreadsheet (cell D67):
+We can associate it with the fact n°4 in the spreadsheet (cell D67):
 <img src="img/2024-03-31_google_nq_fix_fact_4_quest_9.png">

 The next question whose evaluation is different from 1 is the number 23.
 In this case, the fact n°4 "4.
 These muscle spasms are another symptom of opioid discontinuation." is not mentioned in the answer.
 But it can be removed since this information is already present in facts 1 and 2.
 Hence, the fact n°4 for this question is deleted in the spreadsheet (cell D165).

 We repeat the same process, i.e. detecting evaluation not equal to 1 and fixing the facts.
 The resulting file is saved with the prefix `fixed` in the same folder.